 Excuse #3: “I have bad knees (or a bum shoulder, bad back, etc).”

 Any injury should be taken very seriously.
 However, just because one part of your body is injured, it doesn’t mean you still can’t get a great workout in.
 Try doing exercises that don’t involve those muscles or joints to avoid stressing it further.
 In many cases, by not working out those areas, you could be making them worse.
 We’ve have had several clients who came to us with bad backs who, with some stretching and light strength training, have been able to rid themselves of 100% of their back pain.
 Either work around it or find a fitness professional who can help you fix it.

 Excuse #4: “I never see results and I always end up quitting.”

 Set small, attainable goals for yourself.
 Instead of telling yourself that you need to lose 60 lbs, tell yourself you want to be 5 lbs lighter a month from today.
 Then, keep setting small goals along the way to your ultimate goal.
 Remember to keep your goals specific.
 A goal of “I want to get in shape by summer” does not mean anything.
 What does “in shape” mean to you?
 Provide yourself with a weight, measurements, and an exact date.

 Another way to see results is to keep yourself more accountable.
 Studies have shown that those who share their goals with friends and family were more likely to reach them.
 If friends and family are continuously asking about how your fitness routine is going, you’ll be more likely to stick with it.

-The ultimate way to put an end to these excuses is to get professional help from a qualified personal trainer.
-Let me help you make time for more efficient workouts, help give you more energy, work around injuries, and of course, give you the results you’ve always wanted.
+The ultimate way to put an end to these excuses is to get professional help from a qualified personal trainer in Philadelphia.
+Let us help you make time for more efficient workouts, help give you more energy, work around injuries, and of course, give you the results you’ve always wanted.
 Contact us today to be put on a program that will get you on the fast track to fitness.